StevenLwcz/StevenLwcz.github.io/_posts/2022-05-07-GDB-Auto-Window-Revisited-Part-2:-Horizontal-Scrolling.md

 ---
 layout: post
 author: StevenLwcz
+description: Adding vertical scrolling to a TUI Window in GDB using the Python API.
 ---

 [The GDB Python API for Tui Windows Part 4](https://stevenlwcz.github.io/2022/03/13/The-Gdb-Python-API-For-Tui-Windows-Part-4.html) showed how to add vertical scrolling to Tui Windows we create.
 In this post we will look at adding horizontal scrolling.